 GERMANTOWN, Md. — It’s a quarter to midnight.
 José Santos Claros has just made his way back to his small house in this suburban community in the outskirts of Washington, D.C. after an exhausting day of work.
 Although visibly fatigued, the Salvadoran laborer considers this tough routine relatively easy compared to the ordeal he experienced coming to America.

-José said the accident killed several immigrants; while the rest, including himself, suffered injuries and were transported to a local hospital by Mexican authorities.
+José said the accident killed several migrants; while the rest, including himself, suffered injuries and were transported to a local hospital by Mexican authorities.
 After being discharged, he was deported for the second time in a period of only a few weeks.
-His first attempt—in November of 1998, shortly after Hurricane Mitch devastated his native El Salvador and a large swath of Central America and caused more than 11,000 fatalities—was also unsuccessful, with José being detained in the Mexican state of Tabasco.
+His first attempt — in November of 1998, shortly after Hurricane Mitch devastated his native El Salvador and a large swath of Central America and caused more than 11,000 fatalities — was also unsuccessful.
+José was detained in the Mexican state of Tabasco.

 After his second attempt at arriving on American soil was thwarted, José returned to his home in a village outside of the town of Jucuapa in El Salvador’s southeast.
 There, his wife Lucía Saravia, now 55, and four children awaited him; hoping that the scars on his face would convince him to remain with them.
 “I told him not to go.
 ‘If you didn’t die during that attempt, in the next one, you will,’” Lucía recalled telling him.